airavata-courses/Puzzles/radar-4in-10users-100rampup 10% error rate/Readme.txt

 The error rates are seen due to less resources available on the system and takes more time to compute.
-For the same reason, the throughput is also low.
+For the same reason, the throughput is also low